-National Endowment for the Humanities

-National Science Foundation

-Office of Government Ethics

-Office of Management and Budget

-Office of Personnel Management
+National Endowment for the Humanities National Science Foundation Office of Government Ethics Office of Management and Budget Office of Personnel Management Peace Corps Pension Benefit Guaranty Corporation

-Peace Corps

-Pension Benefit Guaranty Corporation

-Railroad Retirement Board

-Selective Service System

-Social Security Administration

-Commodity Futures Trading Commission
+Railroad Retirement Board Selective Service System Social Security Administration Commodity Futures Trading Commission

-Consumer Product Safety Commission

-Farm Credit Administration

-Federal Energy Regulatory Commission

-Federal Housing Finance Agency

-Federal Maritime Commission

-National Credit Union Administration

-National Indian Gaming Commission

-Postal Regulatory Commission

-Recovery Accountability and Transparency Board

-Surface Transportation Board
+Farm Credit Administration Federal Energy Regulatory Commission Federal Housing Finance Agency Federal Maritime Commission Federal Trade Commission National Credit Union Administration National Indian Gaming Commission National Labor Relations Board Postal Regulatory Commission Surface Transportation Board

-The Regulatory Information Service Center (the Center) compiles the Plan and the Unified Agenda for the Office of Information and Regulatory Affairs (OIRA), part of the Office of Management and Budget.
+The Regulatory Information Service Center (the Center) compiles the Unified Agenda for the Office of Information and Regulatory Affairs (OIRA), part of the Office of Management and Budget.
 OIRA is responsible for overseeing the Federal Government's regulatory, paperwork, and information resource management activities, including implementation of Executive Order 12866.
 The Center also provides information about Federal regulatory activity to the President and his Executive Office, the Congress, agency managers, and the public.

 The activities included in the Agenda are, in general, those that will have a regulatory action within the next 12 months.
 Agencies may choose to include activities that will have a longer timeframe than 12 months.
 Agency agendas also show actions or reviews completed or withdrawn since the last Unified Agenda.
 Executive Order 12866 does not require agencies to include regulations concerning military or foreign affairs functions or regulations related to agency organization, management, or personnel matters.

 Agencies prepared entries for this publication to give the public notice of their plans to review, propose, and issue regulations.
 They have tried to predict their activities over the next 12 months as accurately as possible, but dates and schedules are subject to change.
 Agencies may withdraw some of the regulations now under development, and they may issue or propose other regulations not included in their agendas.
 Agency actions in the rulemaking process may occur before or after the dates they have listed.
-The Regulatory Plan and the Unified Agenda do not create a legal obligation on agencies to adhere to schedules in this publication or to confine their regulatory activities to those regulations that appear within it.
+The Unified Agenda does not create a legal obligation on agencies to adhere to schedules in this publication or to confine their regulatory activities to those regulations that appear within it.

 II.
-Why Are The Regulatory Plan and the Unified Agenda Published?
+Why Is the Unified Agenda Published?

-The Regulatory Plan and the Unified Agenda help agencies comply with their obligations under the Regulatory Flexibility Act and various Executive orders and other statutes.
+The Unified Agenda helps agencies comply with their obligations under the Regulatory Flexibility Act and various Executive orders and other statutes.